microsoft/vscode-github-triage-actions/README.md

     description: items with this label will not be automatically locked, until they also have the until label
   labelUntil:
     description: items with this will not automatically locked, even if they have the ignoreLabelUntil label
+  typeIs:
+    description: either 'issue' or 'pr' to limit the query to only those types
 ```

 ### Needs More Info Closer